bernardo1024/Sanwaf/README.md

        - Dynamically disable Browser Validation and run against Server (uses embedded Jetty)

 # Sanwaf-Server
 Sanwaf, short for Sanitation Web Application Firewall, is a filter/interceptor that is added to applications to increase the security posture.
 It is a new security control meant to augment traditional WAFs on occasions where WAF rules need to be loosened, or when you allowlist parameters, headers, cookies, or URIs.
+Sanwaf can also be configured as a reverse proxy for an isolated control layer.

 Web Severs receive requests with Headers, Cookies, Parameters being sent from an untrusted client to your server.
 A hacker can try to send malicious payloads to compromise your applications.
 Sanwaf can be configured to detect attack payloads and will prevent submitted data from impacting your system.